-Within this context, the stadium within the MFSD is one of the major regional draws for the City and County of Denver.
-Located conveniently off Interstate-25 and near the Mile High and Decatur-Federal Light Rail Stations, the plan area has a high degree of regional accessibility.
-However, there is a lack of connectivity to transit stations, surrounding neighborhoods, and Downtown Denver.
+The stadium within the MFSD is one of the major regional draws for the City and County of Denver (CCD).
+Located conveniently near Interstate-25 and near the Mile High and Decatur-Federal transit stations, the plan area has a high degree of regional accessibility.
+However, there is a lack of connectivity to transit stations, surrounding neighborhoods, and downtown Denver.
 This results in significant traffic surges on game days that peak directly before and after games.
 Between events and games, the plan area is predominately empty and unused.
 This condition is ripe for change, especially since the adjacent area northeast of the MFSD is guided by the Downtown Area Plan Amendment, which directs significant new growth to the Central Platte Valley - Auraria District.
-The redevelopment of the Central Platte Valley- Auraria District to become more integrated with adjacent downtown and residential neighborhoods presents a unique opportunity for the plan area to develop into a vibrant mixed-use neighborhood that connects to and supports the neighboring downtown, while remaining a unique regional attraction.
+The redevelopment of the Central Platte Valley - Auraria District to become more integrated with adjacent downtown and residential neighborhoods presents a unique opportunity for the plan area to develop into a vibrant mixed-use neighborhood that connects to and supports the neighboring downtown, while remaining a unique regional attraction.